Stefaneliasen/PythonAssignment3/README.md

 Group: Gifted Perception
 Mathias Bartels Jensius, Oliver Lønning og Stefan Schou Eliasen

+## how to make it run

+Clone projekt
+Run deaths.py

 # Foolish Supermarket Questions

 ## Which state has the most deaths in the year of 2016?
 (All causes)